-We live in an increasingly digital and visual world and as an author, and someone who would very much like to earn some money from my writing at some point so need my books to reach as large an audience as possible, I looked into book trailer marketing possibilities.
+We live in an increasingly digital and visual world and as an author, and someone who would very much like to earn some money from my writing at some point so needs my books to reach as large an audience as possible, I looked into book trailer marketing possibilities.
 I heard somewhere that the legions of YouTube fans and TV viewers are more likely to read a book if they’ve been tempted via a visual stimulus.
 I have to admit that I have never bought a book because I watched a book trailer, but then I never watched many of them till I decided to make one. :).

 Then I made four in quick succession?
 I have seen very few BT’s I enjoyed, and very many I loathed outright.
 But the occasional one I enjoyed because it was different and suggested or hinted or left me wondering.
 I know, I should have kept all the links for this post, but I didn’t know I would write this post at the time, did I.